ETFs vs Mutual Funds

 Cost, taxes, trading, and minimums.
 ETFs win most categories.

 Cost.
-Index ETFs are generally cheaper than index mutual funds, and both are far cheaper than actively managed mutual funds.
+Index ETFs are cheaper than index mutual funds, and both are far cheaper than actively managed mutual funds.
 The difference between a 0.05% expense ratio and a 0.75% expense ratio is 0.70% per year.
-On a $50,000 account held for 20 years, that difference, compounded annually, reduces your ending balance by thousands of dollars.
+Sounds small.
+On a $50,000 account held for 20 years, that difference compounded reduces your ending balance by thousands of dollars.
 The fee runs every year, in every market condition, whether returns are positive or negative.

 Taxes.
 In a taxable brokerage account, ETFs are more tax-efficient than most mutual funds because of the in-kind redemption mechanism described above.
-Inside a tax-advantaged account like an IRA or 401(k), this distinction largely disappears, since gains are not taxed until withdrawal (traditional) or not at all (Roth).
-If you are choosing between an index ETF and a comparable index mutual fund inside a retirement account, tax treatment is not a meaningful differentiator.
+Inside a tax-advantaged account like an IRA or 401(k), this distinction largely disappears.
+Gains aren't taxed until withdrawal (traditional) or not at all (Roth).
+So if you're choosing between an index ETF and a comparable index mutual fund inside a retirement account, tax treatment isn't a meaningful differentiator.

 Trading.
 ETFs trade throughout the day like stocks.
 Mutual funds price once daily.
-For a long-term investor, intraday trading flexibility is rarely useful, but it does mean ETFs are easier to buy and sell at a specific price, which matters more if you need liquidity on short notice.
+For long-term investors, intraday trading flexibility is rarely useful.
+But it does mean ETFs are easier to buy and sell at a specific price, which matters if you need liquidity on short notice.

 Minimums.
 Many mutual funds require a minimum initial investment of $1,000 or more.
-ETFs can generally be purchased for the price of a single share, and most brokerages now offer fractional shares, making the effective minimum very low.
+ETFs?
+The price of a single share, and most brokerages now offer fractional shares, so the effective minimum is very low.
 For investors starting with small amounts, ETFs are more accessible.

-The practical conclusion for most investors: a low-cost index ETF is a reasonable default for broad market exposure in a taxable account.
+The practical conclusion: a low-cost index ETF is a reasonable default for broad market exposure in a taxable account.
 A low-cost index mutual fund is equally fine inside a retirement account.
 Both are regulated under the Investment Company Act of 1940 and must publish their holdings, fees, and objectives in a prospectus.
-Actively managed mutual funds have a high bar to justify their costs, and the evidence that most clear it over long periods is not strong.
+Actively managed mutual funds have a high bar to justify their costs, and the evidence that most clear it over long periods isn't strong.

 Why Narstar Uses Individual Stocks

-We do not manage ETF baskets.
+We don't manage ETF baskets.
 We pick companies.

 All three Narstar portfolios are built from individual stocks, not ETFs or mutual funds.
-That is a deliberate choice, and it comes with real tradeoffs.
+Deliberate choice.
+Real tradeoffs.

-The tradeoff is real.
-Individual stocks concentrate risk in ways a broad index does not.
+But it comes at a cost, and the cost is concentration.
+Individual stocks concentrate risk in ways a broad index doesn't.
 If a single holding has a serious problem, it affects the portfolio more than it would in a 500-company index.
-The portfolios can underperform a broad market index for extended periods, and they can lose more in a downturn if the specific companies held do poorly.
-Individual stock investing is not inherently better than index investing.
-It is different, with a higher variance of outcomes in both directions.
+The portfolios can underperform a broad market index for extended periods.
+They can lose more in a downturn if the specific companies held do poorly.
+Individual stock investing isn't inherently better than index investing.
+It's different: higher variance of outcomes in both directions.

-We also do not charge mutual fund expense ratios on top of an advisory fee.
+On fees, we don't stack mutual fund expense ratios on top of an advisory fee.
 The only cost is the annual advisory fee: 0.60% for Income, 1.20% for Growth, 1.60% for Speculative.
-The holdings themselves carry no embedded management fee because they are individual stocks, not funds.
+The holdings carry no embedded management fee because they are individual stocks, not funds.
 The homepage fee calculator shows the dollar amount at any balance.

-If you want broad, low-cost index exposure to hundreds of companies at once, an ETF through a robo-advisor or a self-directed brokerage account is likely the better fit.
+Want broad, low-cost index exposure to hundreds of companies at once?
+An ETF through a robo-advisor or a self-directed brokerage account is likely the better fit.
 The robo-advisor vs. fee-only adviser article covers that comparison directly.
 Narstar is for investors who want specific companies selected and managed for them, with a clear fee and a human making the decisions.

 Questions About ETFs, Funds, or Stocks?